Hancock Manor: Demolition and legacy

 The purchasers of the land, James Madison Beebe (No. 30) and Gardner Brewer (No. 29), two leading Boston merchants, erected a stately double brownstone house for their occupancy.
 Messrs.
 Ginn and Company publishers became established at No. 29 in 1901.
 For fifteen years their business offices fully occupied the spacious interior of the former Brewer residence which stood on the site of the Hancock Manor.
 In 1916 the marble extension of the Bulfinch Front of the State House to the west, and the taking of the surrounding grounds, necessitated the elimination of Hancock Avenue (a footway connecting Beacon and Mt.
 Vernon streets) and the removal of several of the houses, including 29 and 30 Beacon St.

 The Hancock Manor's demolition spurred a historic preservation movement that would help save buildings like the Old South Meeting House, the Old State House and the Hancock–Clarke House within the next few decades.
-An 18" x 21" bronze plaque, located on the iron wall below the State House's marble west wing, indicates the mansion's former location.
+An 18" × 21" bronze plaque, located on the iron wall below the State House's marble west wing, indicates the mansion's former location.
 It reads: "Here stood the residence of John Hancock, a prominent and patriotic Merchant of Boston, the first Signer of the Declaration of American Independence, and First Governor of Massachusetts, under the State Constitution".

 Replica, known as the Hancock House, Ticonderoga, New York.

 A replica of the building, known as the Hancock House, was constructed in Ticonderoga, New York in 1926 from the original plans, for use as a museum; it is still in use, presently as the home of the Ticonderoga Historical Society.